-Notably, there are many different styles of blog.
-For instance, a “lifestyle blog” is a solution designed to provide users with tips and insights connected to various parts of their lives.
+Notably, there are many different styles of blogs.
+For instance, a “lifestyle blog” is an excellent solution designed to provide users with tips and insights connected to various parts of their lives.
 Writers might publish content related to travel, home design, health, and beauty.
-A “company blog” on the other hand is something published by a business to help promote an organisation.
+A “company blog” on the other hand is something published by a business to help promote an organization.

 - Helping companies and individuals to rank on search engine pages

 - Sharing information about a specific topic and showing expertise